segmentio/segment-docs/src/connections/destinations/catalog/hotjar/index.md

 * [Target Polls and Incoming Feedback to users based on their User Attributes](https://help.hotjar.com/hc/en-us/articles/360022688554)
 * [Lookup and Delete user data based on their User ID](https://help.hotjar.com/hc/en-us/articles/360001749014)

-In time, most or all Hotjar features will utilize User Attributes in some way, with filtering Recordings planned in the first half of 2020.
+In time, most or all Hotjar features will use User Attributes in some way, with filtering Recordings planned in the first half of 2020.

 This document was last updated on February 5, 2020.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!